-From viewing the biggest zoo in the country to enjoying a pint of freshly brewed beer at the Beer Museum, here’s our lost of the absolute best things to do in Sapporo, Japan.
+From viewing the biggest zoo in the country to enjoying a pint of freshly brewed beer at the Beer Museum, here’s our list of the absolute best things to do in Sapporo, Japan.

 Japan is a top destination for tourists, with many attractions in Hiroshima, Kyoto, and of course, the beautiful island of Hokkaido.